Beer Ice Cream

 - Place the custard in the fridge and stir frequently until the custard is cool.
 Allow to cool in the fridge for an additional 4 hours, or overnight.

 - Process the custard according to the directions given by your ice cream maker's manufacturer.

-- Transfer to a glass container (plastic will often break in the freezer) and freeze the ice cream for at least 4 hours.
+- Transfer to a glass or metal container (plastic will often break in the freezer) and freeze the ice cream for at least 4 hours.